-Enter just a few sentences of copy, and bam an AI “writer” created paragraphs in front of fellow founders and entrepreneurs on a call.
+A few sentences of copy were entered, and bam— an AI “writer” completed coherent paragraphs on a video call as my fellow founders and entepreneurs watched in amazement.
 We were all blown away.
 The tech is impressive, but should you use AI to write articles?
 If you want to connect to others and evoke an emotional reaction, the answer is no.

 First, let’s clear the air.
 I’m a vocal advocate of AI and automation; I believe tech will create jobs and prosperity.
-I’ve spoken with some of today’s leaders of AI and automation including Matanya Horowitz of AMP Robotics, Sean Chou of Catalytic, and held my opposing viewpoint in interviews with now Senator John Hickenlooper, and Presidential candidate, Andrew Yang.
+I’ve spoken with some of today’s leaders of AI and automation, including Matanya Horowitz of AMP Robotics and Sean Chou of Catalytic.
+I have also held my opposing viewpoint in interviews with now Senator John Hickenlooper and Presidential candidate, Andrew Yang.
 AI is amazing, but it also has its limits.
 One of those limits is writing copy.